Does AA work, or are there better programs or treatments available?

 Is AA the best program for alcohol addiction?

 The debate over 12 step programs has been around for decades.
-Since the passage of the Affordable Care Act there has been increased debate among medical professionals over what works best for the substance abuser because the ACA requires alcohol and substance abuse treatment be covered by insurance.
+Since the passage of the Affordable Care Act, there has been increased debate among medical professionals over what works best for the substance abuser because the ACA requires alcohol and substance abuse treatment to be covered by insurance.

 The American Medical Association estimates that out of nearly 1 million doctors in the United States, only 582 identify themselves as addiction specialists.
 There are many more that call themselves addiction specialists as a subspecialty.
 Most treatment providers are credentialed as an addiction counselor.
 Some states only require little more than a high school diploma to be a counselor.
 Many counselors are still in recovery themselves.